 We remain firmly resolved to consolidate, not later than two years after the start of the scheme, into a final system the provisions and procedures thus created.
-This system will entail the creation of the European Monetary Fund as announced in the conclusions of the European Council meeting at Bremen on 6/7 July 1978, as well as the full utilization of the ECU as a reserve asset and a means of settlement.
+This system will entail the creation of the European Monetary Fund as announced in the conclusions of the European Council meeting at Bremen on 6-7 July 1978, as well as the full utilization of the ECU (European Currency Unit) as a reserve asset and a means of settlement.
 It will be based on adequate legislation at the Community as well as the national level.

-2.)
-The ECU and its functions -
+The ECU and its functions

-A European Currency Unit (ECU) will be at the center of the EMS; the value and the composition of the ECU will be identical with the value of the EUA at the outset of the system.
+A European Currency Unit (ECU) will be at the centre of the EMS.
+The value and the composition of the ECU will be identical with the value of the EUA (European Unit of Account) at the outset of the system.